 Coracoid fracture elbow

-They are often seen as a part of complex elbow fracture-dislocations, usually involving a radial head fracture, a dislocation of.
 By comparison, a coracoid fracture occurring in .
 Most coracoid fractures occur in conjunction .
 Diagnosis can be made using plain radiographs of the elbow.
 However, in the case of a fractured coracoid, double-row fixation with suture anchors is .Nous voudrions effectuer une description ici mais le site que vous consultez ne nous en laisse pas la possibilité.
+The coronoid process is key to concentric elbow alignment.

 Diagnosis is made with bilateral focused shoulder radiographs to assess for AC and CC interval widening.
 Il se dirige d'abord en haut, en avant et en dedans, puis s'amincissant en se projetant en avant et latéralement.6,11 Treatment options include numerous nonsurgical and surgical approaches, and treatment is often tailored to the severity of injury.Yoshiteru Kawasaki, Tetsuya Hirano, Katsutoshi Miyatake, Koji Fujii, Yoshitsugu Takeda, Safety screw fixation technique in a case of coracoid base fracture with acromioclavicular dislocation and coracoid base cross-sectional size data from a computed axial tomography study, Archives of Orthopaedic and Trauma Surgery, 10.